RocketDerp/April14_2025/Art/ScreenPlay/USA/Voted_for_This.md

 It is SELF HARM.
 You spend your time at the side of the bed until the very last breath.
 You stand up for humanism. **YOU BECOME THE TEACHER, THE PREACHER** even to your own death and as people kill and murder you and torture you.

 You don't act like it is entertainment and amusement!
+Your faith in other people self-harming and blowing up the ship yhou are living on, sinking the whole nation in your LOL amusement!
+You have to RESCUE those mind-fucked by Putin's meme army!
+Lear, study, BE FUCKING GOD DAMN SERIOUS: https://www.bbc.com/news/world-us-canada-45294192

 You don't throw away thousands of years of moral learning and study into the trash and abandon it so you can **giggle away** at people's suffering.
 You don't turn it into your comedy show that real life suffering is going on.